waynodiablo/Oystercard/pills/escalation_process.md

 5. If your test goes green, congratulations!
 If not, repeat steps 3 to 4 a couple more times.

+6. Google the error message.
+Scan the first few results for useful pointers.

-6. Write up your problem in 3 - 4 sentences and post on your cohort's slack channel.
+7. Write up your problem in 3 - 4 sentences and post on your cohort's slack channel.
 Notify @channel and find out if any other students have encountered a similar problem or can help.

-7. Escalate your problem to the Alumni Helper desk and ask for their advice on debugging the problem.
+8. Escalate your problem to the Alumni Helper desk and ask for their advice on debugging the problem.
 Ideally they are able to give you helpful suggestions.

-8. Congratulations!
+9. Congratulations!
 You've got a problem worthy of being an [issue](https://github.com/makersacademy/issues).
 The issues repo is intended as a stack-overflow style Q&A for use by students.
 Check out the readme for more details.

-9. If your issue is not addressed promptly, bring a coach's attention to it or flag them over.
+10. If your issue is not addressed promptly, bring a coach's attention to it or flag them over.

 ### Tips on the above
 Try not to think of alumni helpers and coaches as qualitatively different from other routes to solving a problem.
 Their expertise itself is a tool that you need to use carefully.
 If your codebase is a mess, you don't have relevant tests, or the problem you're having is otherwise obscured, they will struggle to be effective in helping you.